CluedIn-io/Crawling.FileGenerator/README.md

 # Documentation for the FileGenerator projects.

+This repository contains 3 projects which can be used to generate crawling c# files based on data sources.
+Make sure to right-click on the project that you wish to run and click "Set as Startup Project".

 ## MetadataFile project

 This project generates the files necessary for a CluedIn crawler to run (models, vocabularies, clue producers, and crawler code).
 These files will be copy-pasted in the crawler that has been generated (see http://documentation.cluedin.net/docs/10-Integration/build-integration.html).
 Please note that the crawlerCode file will not be copy-pasted, but its content will be copy-pasted in the `GetData` method of the Crawler class in the crawler (Crawling project).